 Uninsured or Underinsured Motorist Risk

 If you get into an accident with an uninsured or underinsured motorist, you will not be able to receive adequate compensation for your losses.
 The uninsured motorist will most probably lack the funds required to clear your dues.
-Even litigation will prove to be unfruitful in acquiring adequate compensation for your personal injuries and losses.
+Even litigation may prove to be unfruitful in acquiring adequate compensation for your personal injuries and losses.

-So even though you’ve been a responsible and law-abiding citizen, you’ll lose terribly at the hands of uninsured motorists.
+So, even though you’ve been a responsible and law-abiding citizen, you’ll lose terribly at the hands of uninsured motorists.
 It is therefore recommended for you to get the uninsured or underinsured motorist insurance along with your conventional car insurance coverage.

 Benefits of Uninsured Motorist Insurance